Updated on: November 18th, 2022

-A new study by ToolsGroup and Spinnaker revealed that only 7% of companies are realizing the benefits of digitalization of the supply chain.
-The study surveyed 2000 North America based supply chain professionals from top CPG, distribution/wholesale food and beverage, manufacturing, and retail companies, and it revealed that 58% of the respondents are evaluating what steps they need to take towards digital transformation.
+A study done by ToolsGroup and Spinnaker revealed that only 7% of companies are realizing the benefits of digitalization of the supply chain.
+The study surveyed 2000 North America-based supply chain professionals from top CPG, distribution/wholesale food and beverage, manufacturing, and retail companies, and it revealed that 58% of the respondents are evaluating what steps they need to take toward digital transformation.
 In this process, they will be evaluating and selecting the technologies that help their supply chains to succeed, be more optimized, and function better to support the business goals.

 A supply chain can have a significant impact on the organization’s performance.
 The respondents of the survey thought that supply chain digitalization would have the most significant effect on operational efficiencies, customer expectations, customer service levels, and order fill rates, as well as helps to drive business performance towards improved revenue and profit.

 Nevertheless, fear of change management and the risk of implementation have been holding back organizations from digitalizing their supply chains.

 Still, supply chain technology can transform operations and completely change how the department contributes to the business results.
 Therefore, it’s increasingly essential that supply chain organizations define their ways of how data can be used more effectively.